 THE LOGSDON LAB

-We use long-read sequencing to study the
+We use long-read sequencing and synthetic biology approaches

-variation, evolution, and function of human centromeres
+to investigate the variation, evolution, & function of

-and their role in health & disease
+human centromeres and their role in health & disease

 What are centromeres,